-- Having due regard to the relevant statutory guidance when carrying out its duties in relation to the education of LAC. - Arranging suitable full-time education for any pupil of compulsory school age excluded permanently, in coordination with the school. - Reviewing and reassessing pupils' needs in consultation with their parents where they have an EHC plan and are excluded permanently, with a view to identifying a new placement. - Arranging the hearing without delay at a time, date and venue convenient for all parties.
+- Having due regard to the relevant statutory guidance when carrying out its duties in relation to the education of Children known to Social Care (previously referred to as Looked after Children). - Arranging suitable full-time education for any pupil of compulsory school age excluded permanently, in coordination with the school.

-- Ensuring the independent review panel consists of three or five members as appropriate, which represent the required categories. - Ensuring all panel members and the clerk have received training within the two years prior to the date of the review. - If requested by parents, appointing a SEND expert to attend the panel and covering the associated costs of this appointment.
+- Reviewing and reassessing pupils' needs in consultation with their parents/carers where they have an EHC plan and are excluded permanently, with a view to identifying a new placement. - Arranging the hearing without delay at a time, date and venue convenient for all parties. - Ensuring the independent review panel consists of three or five members as appropriate, which represent the required categories. - Ensuring all panel members and the clerk have received training within the two years prior to the date of the review. - If requested by parents, appointing a SEND expert to attend the panel and covering the associated costs of this appointment.

-The trust is responsible for:
+The Trust is responsible for:

-- Arranging for an independent review panel hearing to review the decision of the governing board not to reinstate a permanently excluded pupil where required. - Arranging for the independent review panel hearing to be held via remote access where requested by parents or excluded pupils aged 18 and above.
+- Arranging for an independent review panel hearing to review the decision of the local academy committee not to reinstate a permanently excluded pupil where required. - Arranging for the independent review panel hearing to be held via remote access where requested by parents or excluded pupils aged 18 and above.

-The governing board is responsible for:
+The local academy committee is responsible for: